Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 [SAML 2.0 is included on the list of required standards by Forum Standaardisatie](https://forumstandaardisatie.nl/open-standaarden/saml).
 It is expected, however, that the following standards will become preferred over SAML in Use Cases that involve access to API resources.

 **OAuth**
 Although technically an authorization method, OAuth [[OAuth2]] is used as well for authenticating End-Users themselves and providing the Client with an Access Token upon successful End-User (and Client) authentication.
 This Access Token can be used to make authorized API requests.
-Using OAuth is appropriate when authorization is not dependent on an identifiable subject, the subject is different from the End-User or the Client does not require authentication of the End-User itself.
+Using OAuth is appropriate when authorization is not dependent on an identifiable subject, the subject is different from the End-User or the Resource Server does not require authentication of the End-User itself.

 The NL GOV Assurance profile for OAuth 2.0 is included on the list of required standards by Forum Standaardisatie.
 The latest version of the profile can be found at https://publicatie.centrumvoorstandaarden.nl/api/oauth/.